rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 The answer to this problem is the `Cargo.lock` file created the first time we ran `cargo build` that is now in your project directory.
-When you build your project for the first time, Cargo figures out all of the versions that fit your criteria then writes them to the `Cargo.lock` file.
+When you build your project for the first time, Cargo figures out all of the versions of your dependencies that fit your criteria then writes them to the `Cargo.lock` file.
 When you build your project in the future, Cargo will see that the `Cargo.lock` file exists and then use that specific version rather than do all the work of figuring out versions again.
 This lets you have a repeatable build automatically.
-In other words, we’ll stay at `0.3.14` until we explicitly upgrade, and so will anyone who we share our code with, thanks to the lock file.
+In other words, our project will stay at `0.3.14` until we explicitly upgrade, thanks to the lock file.

+#### Updating a Crate

-What about when we _do_ want to use `v0.3.15`?
-Cargo has another command, `update`, which says "ignore the `Cargo.lock` file and figure out all the latest versions that fit what we’ve specified in `Cargo.toml`.
+When we _do_ want to update a crate, Cargo has another command, `update`, which says "ignore the `Cargo.lock` file and figure out all the latest versions that fit our specifications in `Cargo.toml`.
 If that works, write those versions out to the lock file".
 But by default, Cargo will only look for versions larger than `0.3.0` and smaller than `0.4.0`.
-If we want to move to `0.4.x`, we’d have to update what is in the `Cargo.toml` file.
+If we wanted to move to `rand` version `0.4.x`, we’d have to update what is in the `Cargo.toml` file.
 When we do, the next time we `cargo build`, Cargo will update the index and re-evaluate our `rand` requirements.